jeremyfsu/hab-wspr-telemetry-decoder/README.md

 decoded 6 digit maidenhead for a finer position.
 - Constructs an APRS packet and sends it to an APRS port.

-At home, I have Xastir and APRSC running, this feeds APRSC which Xastir is listening on, and plots the balloons on my Xastir map.
+At home, I have Xastir and a local APRSC instance running, this feeds my local APRSC which Xastir is listening on, and plots the balloons on my Xastir map.
+I'm not sending anything to APRS-IS currently.
+As far as I understand, only designated people are actually sending WSPR HAB spots to APRS-IS so they're seen on APRS.FI.

 Things I still would like to do:
 - The timing is tricky, sometimes this gets two good spots (course and fine